 My parents were both award winning television and newspaper journalists.
 My father was an investigative reporter for the Los Angeles Times, while my mother worked for CBS News in Denver and the Independent Press Telegram in Long Beach.
 It isn’t surprising I ended up a writer.
 Between us, my parents and I have four college degrees, all related to writing or journalism.
 I broke my first statewide story in 10th grade and graduated from the California State University with a degree in English Education.
 I am a major advocate for literacy and I believe there’s never been a better time in human history to be an author and journalist.

 I have a Twitter account with a fair number of followers.
 They didn’t follow me, but one of my characters and her magic pet.
 Jessica Halloran recently retired from social media to her own site, which was live with a rather large audience six years before Twitter was even in business, so she considers it a step up.

 When you need a break from that kind of noise, come visit the Committee and my other sites.
 Here you can read in peace.
 Same goes for my books and games.
 They aren’t stuffed full of broken formatting, misspelled words and off-center graphics that don’t fit the screen.
 My EPUBs validate.
 My code compiles.
 It’s all about the fundamentals here.
 We keep it nice and simple.

-I launched my first web site through Compuserve, and I’ve had at least one live site on the web continuously since 1995.
+I launched my first web site through Compuserve, and I’ve had at least one live site on the web continuously since March of 1995.
 I’ve been in business online longer than Google and I’ve been on the web longer than Wikipedia, the Wayback Machine or Hotmail.
 My first site was live the same year Amazon, Match.com and Craiglist launched.

 As a result of my attempts to license the Sailor Moon® characters in 1999, I became a marketing consultant for DIC Entertainment working for three-time Emmy® Award winning producer Andy Heyward, who I later interviewed for my book The Incredible Untold Story of Sailor Moon.